kevinyou/blog/src/content/posts/raspberry-pi-home-server.md

 UUID=<UUID> /path/to/hard/drive ntfs defaults,noatime,nofail 0 2
 ```

+Try it out by restarting with `sudo reboot now`

 ## Docker Containers
 Remember to use image for the right architecture for your Raspberry Pi model.
 For my model, it's `arm64v8`[^1].